Prenatal cocaine exposure: Confounding factors

 Addiction to any substance, including crack, may be a risk factor for child abuse or neglect.
 Crack addiction, like other addictions, distracts parents from the child and leads to inattentive parenting.
 Mothers who continue to use drugs once their babies are born have trouble forming the normal parental bonds, more often interacting with their babies with a detached, unenthusiastic, flat demeanor.
 Conversely, low-stress environments and responsive caregiving may provide a protective effect on the child's brain, potentially compensating for negative effects of PCE.

-Many drug users do not get prenatal care, for a variety of reasons including that they may not know they are pregnant.
+Many drug users do not get prenatal care, for a variety of reasons, including that they may not know they are pregnant.
 Many crack addicts get no medical care at all and have extremely poor diets, and children who live around crack smoking are at risk of inhaling secondary smoke.
 Cocaine using mothers also have a higher rate of sexually transmitted infections such as HIV and hepatitis.

-In some cases, it is not clear whether direct results of PCE lead to behavioral problems, or whether environmental factors are at fault.
+In some cases, it is not clear whether the direct results of PCE lead to behavioral problems or whether environmental factors are at fault.
 For example, children who have caregiver instability may have more behavioral problems as a result, or it may be that behavioral problems manifested by PCE children lead to greater turnover in caregivers.
-Other factors that make studying PCE difficult include unwillingness of mothers to tell the truth about drug history, uncertainty of dosages of street drugs and high rates of attrition (loss of participants) from studies.
+Other factors that make studying PCE difficult include unwillingness of mothers to tell the truth about drug history, uncertainty of dosages of street drugs, and high rates of attrition (loss of participants) from studies.